-The amperage and the exposure time determine the amount of electrons passing through the cathode filament.
-An increase in the amperage or in the exposure time will result in an increase in the number of photons generated in the x-ray tube.
-Since the amperage and the exposure time have a direct influence on the number of photons emitted, they form a common factor called the milliampere-seconds (mAs).
-When one of these two factors is increased, the other must be decreased to maintain the same beam quantity (Figure 6).1,2,3,4,9
+The amperage and the exposure time determine the number of electrons passing through the cathode filament.
+Increasing the amperage or exposure time will increase the number of photons generated in the x-ray tube.
+Since the amperage and the exposure time directly influence the number of photons emitted, they form a common factor called the milliampere-seconds (mAs).
+When we increase one of these two factors, we must decrease the other settings to maintain the same beam quantity (Figure 6).1,2,3,4,9

 Figure 6.
 Change of x-ray spectrum with change of exposure time and/or amperage.